itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 ### Use Case: Forfeit
-Primary Actor:
+Primary Actor: Player

-Iteration:
+Iteration: 2

-Goal in Context:
+Goal in Context: let the player end the game before it reaches a win/lose state

-Precondition:

-Trigger:
+Precondition: the player is playing a game with the opponent

+Trigger: the player clicks a forfeit button in the GUI

 Scenario:
+  1. the player wants to end the game, and clicks the forfeit button
+  2. the game is registered as a loss in the player's rating
+  3. the resignation is sent to the opponent, letting them know they've won
+  4. the game ends, and the player is sent to the result screen

-Post Condition:
+Post Condition: the results screen is shown (see game complete)

-Exceptions:
+Exceptions: N/A

-Priority:
+Priority: Medium

-When Available:
+When Available: Iteration 2, after game rules have been completed

-Frequency of Use:
+Frequency of Use: low, up to once a game

-Channel to Actor:
+Channel to Actors: GUI/Network code

-Secondary Actors:
+Secondary Actors: Opponent

-Open Issues:
+Open Issues: N/A

 ### Use Case: Opponent Forfeit
-Primary Actor:
+Primary Actor: Opponent

-Iteration:
+Iteration: 2

-Goal in Context:
+Goal in Context: tell the player that thier opponent has forfeited

-Precondition:

-Trigger:
+Precondition: the player is playing a game with the opponent

+Trigger: the network code receives data saying that the opponent has forfeited

 Scenario:
+  1. the network code recieves data saying the opponent has forfeited
+  2. the game is registered as a win in the player's rating
+  3. the game ends, and the player is sent to the result screen

-Post Condition:
+Post Condition: the results screen is shown (see game complete)

-Exceptions:
+Exceptions: N/A

-Priority:
+Priority: Medium

-When Available:
+When Available: Iteration 2, after game rules have been completed

-Frequency of Use:
+Frequency of Use: low, up to once a game

-Channel to Actor:
+Channel to Actors: GUI/Network code

-Secondary Actors:
+Secondary Actors: Player

-Open Issues:
+Open Issues: N/A

 ### Use Case: Send Chat Message